sh2/extension-summarize-translate-claude/README.md

 4. Open 'Options' page and register the Anthropic API Key, then select the language.

 You can obtain a Anthropic API Key from [Claude API \ Anthropic](https://www.anthropic.com/api).
-This extension currently uses Claude 3 Sonnet.
+This extension uses Claude 3 Haiku by default.
-I will evaluate Claude 3 Haiku when it is released.

 ## Usage